Bloggbild för: DIY: 2 Easy Recipes for Homemade Non-Toxic Slime That's Sustainable & Naturally Fun

 Instructions:

-• Mix Pink Pitaya and cornstarch in a bowl.
+• Mix Pink Pitaya and potato starch in a bowl.

-• Stir the water into the bowl.
+• Stir in the water in the bowl.
 It may seem like the mixture becomes too thick, but work it with your hands for a while.

 Tips!